 A great example is Warby Parker.
 With their Home

-- Identify your return rate by the number of days after purchase.
-Use this to calculate whether you can offer a more lenient (say,
+- Keep your return rate in mind to calculate whether you can offer a more lenient return policy (say,

-- Identify 3 stores whose return policy and policy page you admire.
+- Choose a couple of stores whose return policy and policy page you admire.
 Pick actionable insight from each policy.

 - Consult a lawyer and craft a policy that encapsulates your brand philosophy and assists customers.
 This will depend on the country you live in, so it’s important to find a lawyer who understands your industry and works well with you.

 And remember: a return policy is a legal document.
 Use the advice in this article to guide you in the right direction.
 However, you should definitely consult your lawyer before you commit to a return policy.